Viksha3130/React_Quiz_APP/README.md

 # React_Quiz_APP

 React is a JavaScript library used to develop interactive user interfaces.
-React Quiz App is  Responsive app with time limit, hints and a overall score board
+React Quiz App is a Responsive app with time limit, hints and a overall score board

 ### Modules required
 1) npm